Tschipcraft/sit_on_any_block/README.md

 ## Installation

-Download the latest release from [here][latest] and put the datapack zip file into the `datapacks` folder of your Minecraft world.
+Download the latest release from [here](https://github.com/Tschipcraft/sit_on_any_block/releases/latest) and put the datapack zip file into the `datapacks` folder of your Minecraft world.

 ## Updates